 On 28 December 2018, the law was further amended.
 The Financial Institution's transition to the new taxation system becomes effective from 1 January 2023, instead of 1 January 2019.
+On 16 December 2022, the law was further amended.
+The Financial Institution's transition to the new taxation system becomes effective from 1 January 2024, instead of 1 January 2023.

-Due to the nature of the new taxation system described above, the financial institutions registered in Georgia will not have any differences between the tax bases of assets and their carrying amounts from 1 January 2023 and hence, no deferred income tax assets and liabilities will arise, there on.
+Due to the nature of the new taxation system described above, the financial institutions registered in Georgia will not have any differences between the tax bases of assets and their carrying amounts from 1 January 2024 and hence, no deferred income tax assets and liabilities will arise thereon.

-The deferred tax liability of GEL 821 thousand is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities until 1 January 2023.
+The deferred tax liability of GEL 926 thousand is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities until 1 January 2024.